GitKageHub/Schedule1SaveSupport/README.md

 # Method 1 - Local PowerShell file
 1. Download the launcher script.
 2. Run it.
 Don't know how to run a PowerShell script?
-Here's a YT video link: https://youtu.be/3IKQ0PwIAdo?t=85
+That's okay, 1 simple search and you'll be running.
+Still confused?
+Ask your fellow players!

 ### ⚡ Usage